AvDevx/AvDevx/README.md

  ### Anshuman Vats 👋

 Front End Developer | UI/UX Designer <br> I am a 22 year old developer/designer.
-Learning to contribute and work collabarativery with amazaing developer around the world.
+Learning to contribute and work collaboratively with amazing developer around the world.
 I love Javascript and find it to be constantly evolving language in both good and bad ways.

  <br>